iltuoconsulenteit/DocCropper/README.md

    Alternatively, press **Draw signature** to handwrite your signature with a mouse or touch device.
 A dashed border shows where to draw.
 Clear and reuse the drawing until satisfied.
-   Drag the previewed stamp on the page canvas, adjust its scale, then press **Add** to queue it for that page.
+   Double-click the page preview to set where the signature should appear, then drag if needed and press **Add** to queue it for that page.
 Use **Save** to embed the placed stamps or **Discard** to cancel.
 You may add multiple signatures to any page before exporting the final PDF.
    Each new stamp is offset slightly so it doesn’t hide the previous one by default.
 2. **Mobile Sign** – Use the **Mobile Sign** button (in the signature panel or export menu) to generate a one-time token and QR code.
 Scan it with your phone or tablet and draw your signature on the provided page.
 The drawing is saved under `signatures/signature_<token>.png` and added to the PDF.
 3. **Remote Digital Signing** – Configure `DOCUSEAL_API_URL` and `DOCUSEAL_API_KEY` to upload the exported PDF to a Docuseal instance.
 Press **Digital Sign** to receive a link where the document can be signed online.
 You may still set `DOCROPPER_REMOTE_SIGN_CMD` to run a custom script instead.